rishabhgoyal9/HackerRank-Automated-Code-Submitter/README.md

 # HackerRank-Automated-Code-Submitter
 This Script Automates the work of code Submission of given Challenge in HackerRank

+NOTE : To use this Script , "PUPPETEER" must be installed.

 WORKING =>

             1. Script goes to HackerRank website and LogIn into it.